WWW.SARASAUTISMSITE.COM

 < My Thoughts > “It may seem weird to you, but it makes me happy.”

-The same at our house… It may seem weird to us, but it makes Sonny happy.
+The same at our house.
+It may seem weird to us, but whatever makes Sonny happy (within reason, that is).

 See, we aren’t so different after all!

 Sonny still stares at the empty building where we used to go for root beer.
 A victim of the times, it’s closed and looks pretty forlorn.
 But I just know that when Sonny still sees the bustling café where we had fried clams and root beer.
 In his frustration that we don’t stop, he stares, makes noises and bangs his head against the window as we drive by.
 How to make him understand that only the building remains… but, not the root beer and fried clams.
-Smiles.
+We stop at the grocery store and buy root beer and fried clams to microwave.
+He looks at me confused, but is willing to humor me.

 79% My parents are the best.
 They didn’t give up on me, even when they were told by doctors that there wasn’t any hope.